Skip to main content

 79%

-• The game offers a high level of customization, allowing players to tailor their experience to their preferred play style.
+• The game offers a high level of customization, allowing players to tailor their teams to their preferred play style.

 • story

 The game's story is generally considered weak and uninspired, with many reviewers noting that it feels secondary to the gameplay mechanics.
-While some appreciate the light narrative and the unique premise of playing as a team of "bad guys," the overall consensus is that the story lacks depth and fails to engage players meaningfully.
-Many recommend the game primarily for its tactical gameplay rather than its narrative, suggesting that those seeking a compelling story should look elsewhere.
+While some players appreciate the light narrative and the ability to play as a team of "bad guys," the overall consensus is that the story lacks depth and fails to engage, making it less appealing for those seeking a compelling narrative experience.
+The gameplay is praised, but the story is often described as basic and lacking in creativity.

-• “I initially supported the game as it has a decent story plus, how many tactical games are out there that lets you play as a whole crew of 'bad guys'?”
+• “I initially supported the game as it has a decent story plus, how many tactical games are out there that let you play as a whole crew of 'bad guys'?”

 • “The story is simple, but still interesting.”